WIN WIN is collaborating with SETUP, de Technologie Kieswijzer and empowered voters with an opinion about technology, March 11-15th, 2021. Join us?

 WIN WIN is an interactive debate experience where an algorithm guides you through a conversation about a polarising societal issue - to create consensus.
 The experience celebrates our shared common ground over our differences.
 Join us and discover your winwin-moment with your fellow citizens!

-HELP US TEST WIN WIN FROM THE COMFORTS OF YOUR HOME DURING DDW ( LOGIN )
+PARTICIPATING IN THE CURRENT WIN WIN SESSION FROM THE COMFORTS OF YOUR HOME? ( LOGIN )

 Conversational experiences online often go sideways, down the meaningless customer chatbot vortex or toxic discussion trolling.
 While technology accelerates and creates new practices, democracy lags behind in old structures.
 This friction results in a society that is too impatient to listen to each other to have a decent debate.
 Creators Nienke Huitenga and James Bryan Graves see WIN WIN as a new routine for democracy that matches the empathic nature of humans and the harmonizing potential of an algorithm.